Mini Banner

-God Uses Imperfect People w/ Max Lucado God Never Gives Up on You
+God Uses Imperfect People with Max Lucado and Ellen Krause on the Coffee and Bible Time Podcast on God Never Gives Up

 00:00 Intro — God uses imperfect people; episode setup